sayedh/cli-reminder-project/README.md

 go mod tidy
 ```

-* Specify the reminder time and messaged
+* Specify the reminder time and message
 ```
 go run main.go 15:56 hey how are you
 ```